LuShenJ/PyEMILI/manual/Intro.md

 |---------|-------------|-------------|------------|--------|
 |0-13.6 eV| 13.6-24.7 eV| 24.7-55 eV| 55-100 eV| >100 eV|

 Each bin has the parameters of ionization and velocity structure models.
-The ionization structure model refers to the proportion of ions in a given ionization bin to the total elemental abundance of that ion. **The modified abundances of ions are derived through the total abundances of the elements multiplied by the values of ionization structure model for the bins in which the ions reside**.
+The ionization structure model refers to the proportion of ions in a given ionization bin to the total elemental abundance of that ion. **The modified abundances of ions are derived through the total abundances of the elements multiplied by the values of the ionization structure model for the bins in which the ions reside**.
 Baldwin et. al. (2000) have shown that in the rest frame of a nebula, the magnitude of the velocity difference between the observed and laboratory wavelengths is correlated with the parent ions' ionization energies.
 Thus, the velocity structure model aims to correct this correlation for different ions with different ionization energies.

 For example, the minimum energy to produce $\mathrm{O^{2+}}$ is 35.11 eV, which also means the ionization energy of the $\mathrm{O^{1+}}$.
 Thus, $\mathrm{O^{2+}}$ will be classified into the bin 3.
 And all the [O III] collisionally excited lines and O II recombination lines, whose parent ion is $\mathrm{O^{2+}}$, will use the corresponding values of ionization and velocity structure models for bin 3 to calculate their scores.